<< Go Back up to Region ‘United Kingdom: outside London’

 2013 ceiling dome by John Byrne

-Most recently in 2012, further renovations improved the seating at the King’s Theatre (Stalls / main floor and Grand Circle only) with a return to traditional theatre-style seating replacing the cinema-style seating installed in 1985; and fixed antiquated ventilation systems and leaks in the roof, the latter necessitating the re-painting of the auditorium dome.
+In 2012, further renovations improved the seating at the King’s Theatre (Stalls / main floor and Grand Circle only) with a return to traditional theatre-style seating replacing the cinema-style seating installed in 1985; and fixed antiquated ventilation systems and leaks in the roof, the latter necessitating the re-plastering of large swathes of the auditorium dome.

 The newly-painted dome was revealed on 6th August 2013.
 Capital Theatres’ website features a special section all about the ceiling dome painting Link opens in new window which includes photos and video.